codsen/codsen/packages/detergent/README.md

 const { det } = require("detergent");
 // or request everything:
 const { det, opts, version } = require("detergent");
-// this gives extra plain object `exportedOpts` with default options.
+// this gives extra plain object `opts` with default options.
 Handy when
 // developing front-ends that consume the Detergent.
 ```